 If equipped, FCA may help avoid or reduce the harm caused by front-end crashes.
 FCA provides a green indicator, , when a vehicle is detected ahead.
-This indicator displays amber if you follow a vehicle much too closely.
-When approaching a vehicle ahead too quickly, FCA provides a red flashing alert on the windshield and rapidly beeps.
+This indicator displays amber if you follow a vehicle too closely.
+When approaching a vehicle ahead too quickly, FCA provides a flashing red alert on the windshield and rapidly beeps or pulses the driver seat.